Treatment-Effect Estimation in Complex Designs under a Parallel-trends Assumption: Introduction

 \section{Introduction}

-Most work on difference-in-differences has focused on simple designs, namely classical designs where some units receive a binary treatment at the same time whereas other do not, or staggered adoption designs, where units begin to receive an absorbing binary treatment at different points in time.
+Most work on difference-in-differences has focused on simple designs, namely classical designs where some units receive a binary treatment at the same time whereas other do not, or staggered adoption designs, where units begin to receive an absorbing binary treatment at different points in time, or heterogeneous adoption designs where all units are initially untreated before the treated units start receiving heterogeneous doses.
 However, more complex designs are actually prevalent.
 In previous work \citep{de2020difference}, we conducted a survey of the 100 papers with the most Google Scholar citations published by the American Economic Review from 2015 to 2019.
-Of those, 26 use a two-way fixed effects (TWFE) regression to estimate the effect of a treatment on an outcome.\footnote{Counting TWFE regressions is in line with the long-held belief that this regression is the uncontroversial treatment-effect estimator in a DID research design.} Of these 26 papers, only two have a classical design and four have an absorbing and binary treatment with variation in treatment timing.
-The remaining 20 have a more complex design, with a non-binary and/or non-absorbing treatment.
+Of those, 26 use a two-way fixed effects (TWFE) regression to estimate the effect of a treatment on an outcome.\footnote{Counting TWFE regressions is in line with the long-held belief that this regression is the uncontroversial treatment-effect estimator in a DID research design.} Of these 26 papers, only two have a classical design, four have an absorbing and binary treatment with variation in treatment timing, and two have an heterogeneous adoption design.
+The remaining 18 have a more complex design, with a non-binary and/or non-absorbing treatment, and where units may receive heterogeneous treatment doses even at period one.

 The aim of this paper is to study what can be learnt in such designs.
 We first focus on identification under no-anticipation and parallel-trends assumptions, summarizing and extending results from \cite{de2020difference}.
 A first challenge is that the usual parallel-trends condition, where potential-outcome trends without treatment are mean independent of the treatment path, may not have much identification power if many units actually receive a non-zero dose of treatment at period one.
 We consider another parallel-trends condition, which accommodates this issue.
 It requires that conditional on their period-one treatment, outcome trends in the status-quo counterfactual where units keep their period-one treatment are mean independent of units' treatment path.
 Pre-trends tests can be used to assess the plausibility of this parallel-trends assumption.
 Conditioning on units' period-one treatment is important: without that conditioning, our parallel-trends assumption would actually rule out effects of the lagged treatments on the outcome, once combined with the usual parallel-trends assumption.